maxint-rd/FastPwmPin/README.md

 See the enclosed [example](examples/FastPwmPin) for more details.

 ### Features & limitations
  - When Timer 0 is used (ATtiny44A/13A) the delay() and millis() functions can be impacted (depending on the core used).
+For the ATtiny44A an alternative implementation of delay() and millis() that uses the watchdog timer, is included in the library.
  - When Timer1 is used (ATtiny85/44A and ATmega 328/168/8A), regular PWM output is impacted.
  - When Timer2 is used (ATmega 328/168), the tone() function is impacted.
  - The resolution and frequency of the actually generated signal depend on the timer of the MCU used.
 The supplied parameters are truncated during calculations.
 The precision of the generated signal depends on this integer truncation as well as on the stability of the MCU clock.
 A crystal clock is more stable than an RC oscillator or PLL.
  - The theoretical maximum frequency at full duty cycle resulution (256 levels) is clock speed divided by 256.
 At higher frequencies the resolution of the duty cycle gets smaller (converging to 50%).
 When the MCU is running at lower voltages than specified, the higher frequencies may become unstable.
  - On ATtiny44A and ATmega328/168/8A the 16-bit Timer1 is also supported, allowing for lower frequencies and for higher PWM precision (at those lower frequencies).
  - At lower frequencies the prescaler is enabled, allowing for lower frequencies and for higher PWM precision (at those lower frequencies).
-The frequencies that determine the different prescaler settings were determined through experimentation and are depending on the MCU used.
+The frequencies that use the different prescaler settings were determined through experimentation and are depending on the MCU used.
  - The stability (jitter) of the generated signal depends on the MCU and the selected frequency and duty cycle.
 In testing the ATtiny13A showed more jitter than the ATtiny85 at higher frequencies.
 The jitter can easily be measured using the Arduino [FreqCount](https://github.com/PaulStoffregen/FreqCount/tree/master/examples/Serial_Output) serial example an the serial plotter of the Arduino IDE.

 ### Credits